 Eight nominations apiece for Close and O’Toole

-She equalled the record set by the late Peter O’Toole, who also received eight unsuccessful Academy Award nomination over the course of a stellar career.
-He was first nominated in 1962 for the titular role in ‘Lawrence of Arabia’, and received his last for 2006’s ‘Venus’.
+Likewise, twice previously Close had been the favourite to pick up the lead actress gong for her role in ‘The Wife’ but lost to Olivia Colman.
+Those disappointments brought her equal to the record set by the late Peter O’Toole, who also received eight unsuccessful Academy Award nominations over the course of a stellar career.
+He was first nominated in 1962 for the titular role in ‘Lawrence of Arabia’, and received his last for 2006′s ‘Venus’.

 Which film received the most Oscars nominations without winning?

-Close and O’Toole have amassed a hugely impressive eight Academy Award nominations over the course of very successful careers, but did not win one.
-However their totals fall short of the most nominated films to fail to win an Oscar.
+Close and O’Toole impressive eight nominations, however, fall short of the most nominated films to fail to win an Oscar.

-Both ‘The Turning Point’ (1977) and ‘The Color Purple’ (1986) picked up a whopping 11 Academy Award nominations without winning a single one, sharing the record for films.
+Both ‘The Turning Point’ (1977) and ‘The Color Purple’ (1986) picked up 11 Academy Award nominations without winning a single one, sharing the record for films.